mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 Moreover, this document describes how a QUIC implementation and its API can be extended to improve efficiency of the RoQ protocol operation.

-RoQ does not impact the usage of RTP Audio Video Profiles (AVP) ({{!RFC3551}}), or any RTP-based mechanisms, even though it may render some of them unnecessary, e.g., Secure Real-Time Transport Protocol (SRTP) ({{?RFC3711}}) might not be needed, because end-to-end security is already provided by QUIC, and double encryption by QUIC and by SRTP might have more costs than benefits.
-Nor does RoQ limit the use of RTCP-based mechanisms, even though some information or functions obtained by using RTCP mechanisms may also be available from the underlying QUIC implementation by other means.
+RoQ does not limit the usage of RTP Audio Video Profiles (AVP) ({{!RFC3551}}), or any RTP-based mechanisms, although it might render some of them unnecessary, e.g., Secure Real-Time Transport Protocol (SRTP) ({{?RFC3711}}) might not be needed, because end-to-end security is already provided by QUIC, and double encryption by QUIC and by SRTP might have more costs than benefits.
+Nor does RoQ limit the use of RTCP-based mechanisms, although some information or functions provided by using RTCP mechanisms might also be available from the underlying QUIC implementation.

-Between two (or more) endpoints, RoQ supports multiplexing multiple RTP-based media streams within a single QUIC connection and thus using a single (destination IP address, destination port number, source IP address, source port number, protocol) 5-tuple.
-We note that multiple independent QUIC connections may be established in parallel using the same destination IP address, destination port number, source IP address, source port number, protocol) 5-tuple., e.g. to carry different media channels.
+RoQ supports multiplexing multiple
+RTP-based media streams within a single QUIC connection and thus using a single (destination IP address, destination port number, source IP address, source port number, protocol) 5-tuple.
+We note that multiple independent QUIC connections can be established in parallel using the same destination IP address, destination port number, source IP address, source port number, protocol) 5-tuple., e.g. to carry different media channels.
 These connections would be logically independent of one another.

 ## What's Out of Scope for this Document {#out-of-scope}

-This document does not attempt to enhance QUIC for real-time media or define a replacement for, or evolution of, RTP.
+This document does not enhance QUIC for real-time media or define a replacement for, or evolution of, RTP.
 Work to map other media transport protocols to QUIC is under way elsewhere in the IETF.

-RoQ is designed for use with point-to-point connections, because QUIC itself is not defined for multicast operation.
-The scope of this document is limited to unicast RTP, even though nothing would or should prevent its use in multicast setups once QUIC supports multicast.
+This document does not specify RoQ for point-to-multipoint applications, because QUIC itself is not defined for multicast operation.
+The scope of this document is limited to unicast RTP, even though nothing would prevent its use in multicast setups if future QUIC extensions support multicast.

-RoQ does not define congestion control and rate adaptation algorithms for use with media.
-However, {{congestion-control}} discusses options for how congestion control and rate adaptation could be performed at the QUIC and/or at the RTP layer, and {{api-considerations}} describes the information available at the QUIC layer that could be exposed via an API for the benefit of RTP layer implementation.
+RoQ does not define new congestion control and rate adaptation algorithms for use with RTP media, and does not specify the use of particular congestion control and rate adaptation algorithms for use with RTP media.
+However, {{congestion-control}} discusses multiple ways that congestion control and rate adaptation could be performed at the QUIC and/or at the RTP layer, and {{api-considerations}} describes information available at the QUIC layer that could be exposed via an API for the benefit of RTP layer implementation.

 RoQ does not define prioritization mechanisms when handling different